Our free membership, business.com+, takes the pain out of choosing new business services.

 “I think most workplace practices now revolve around the well-being of their employees,” Eyal Pasternak, founder and CEO of Liberty House Buying Group, told us.
 “Part of this is respecting their bodily autonomy, including being able to get piercings and tattoos.
 Some of these are even cultural practices, as is the case with some Native American tribes, and should be respected as such.”

-Pasternak isn’t the only one who noticed this workplace shift.
-Jim Whitehurst, CEO of Unity and former president and CEO of Red Hat, echoed this same notion, saying this was the case at his former workplace, Red Hat.
+Pasternak isn’t the only one who has noticed this workplace shift.
+Jim Whitehurst, managing director of Silver Lake, executive chair at Unity, and former CEO of Red Hat, agreed that respecting bodily autonomy is a growing trend.

-Red Hat’s enthusiastic workforce even mixes this freedom with unprecedented employee loyalty.
-“In fact, we have at least three associates who are so passionate about our role in changing the world through open-source technology, they have gotten tattoos of our company logo, Shadowman,” Whitehurst said.
+Red Hat’s enthusiastic workforce even mixed this freedom with unprecedented employee loyalty.
+“In fact, we [had] at least three associates who [were] so passionate about our role in changing the world through open-source technology, they [got] tattoos of our company logo, Shadowman,” Whitehurst recalled.
 “How many organizations can say the same?”

 While tattooing your current company’s logo on yourself may make future job interviews a bit awkward, Red Hat’s employee-centric company culture demonstrates that you can be successful and appreciated for your ink.

-Kirsten Davidson, former head of employer brand at Glassdoor and current managing partner at Employera, pointed out that self-expression is important for employees.
-This means standard, formal office wear is becoming less common.
-Companies are realizing that they need talented and experienced workers, and to attract them they’re loosening up on outdated dress code requirements.
+Kirsten Davidson, former head of employer brand at Glassdoor and current managing partner at Employera, pointed out that self-expression is important for employees — and that includes visible tattoos and piercings.
+Companies are realizing that to attract talented and experienced workers, they need to loosen up outdated appearance standards.

-“Labeling something taboo is dangerous for workplace transparency,” Davidson said.
-In her time at Glassdoor, she saw that companies that were rated highly for company culture and values often let people be themselves. “[We often saw] employee feedback about feeling comfortable bringing their whole selves to work, or feeling free to be authentic.”
+“Labeling something taboo is dangerous for workplace transparency,” Davidson cautioned.
+In her time at Glassdoor, she saw that companies rated highly for culture and values often let people be themselves. “[We often saw] employee feedback about feeling comfortable bringing their whole selves to work, or feeling free to be authentic.”

 Encouraging people to be themselves means getting the best version of your team members, imbuing them with self-confidence.
 “When we encourage people to be themselves, we foster creativity and innovation that is essential for producing the highest-quality work,” Davidson added.